AreaLayer/HyperArm/README.md

 # Service

-Our product offer API price basead on Hypercore and HyperBee
+Our product offer API price basead on Hypercore, HyperBee, Hyperswarm and Hyperdrive

 # Features